 Jesus in the Course is fully aware of this.
 In an important passage early in the Text, he makes it clear we need to gear the form of our giving to the needs of the other, to what the other person can take in without fear:

-In fact, if it [the Atonement] is used truly, it will inevitably be expressed in whatever way is most helpful to the receiver.
-This means that a miracle, to attain its full efficacy, must be expressed in a language that the recipient can understand without fear.
-(T-2.IV.5:2-3)
+In fact, if it [the Atonement] is truly used it will inevitably be expressed in whatever way is most helpful to the receiver, not the giver.
+This means that a miracle, to attain its full efficacy, must be expressed in a language which the recipient can understand without fear.
+(T‑2.VII.10:2‑3)

 In Part I of this article, I want to first show that the Course speaks openly and repeatedly of the importance of behavior.
 After that, I will describe the role of behavior in the salvation process.
 Then in Part II, I will cover what I see as the really interesting topic: the Course’s thought system around behavior, including what has gone wrong with our current behavior and attempts to correct it, and what right-minded behavior really looks and feels like.

 One thing that is odd about the “behavior doesn’t matter” position is that there is no shortage of quotes in the Course about the importance of behavior.
 That is what I hope to show through the following series of Course passages.
 They say in the clearest terms that behavior matters in the Course.
 They also contain many of the points I will make in Part II about how the Course sees the whole topic of behavior.
 Please read them carefully.
 I have put in boldface the words that speak of behavior (behave, action, active, do, expression, etc.).
 These quotes will answer far better than I can the position that we must refuse “to succumb to the idea that the Course is a guide to behaviour.”
 (Please note the first sentence of the first quote.)